Glossary

 - Merkle tree

 - A Merkle tree is used in creating an address for a Simplicity program, as well as in enabling pruning of that program when it is run.
-See also CMR (a numeric representation of the Merkle tree corresponding to a specific Simplicity program).
+See also CMR (the root of a Merkle tree describing a specific Simplicity program).

 - Multisig